 The first time I picked up a real camera, the kind with lots of buttons and a big lens, was in Hawaii.
 I was eight years old.
 My father took the strap and wrapped it around my neck, placed the body in my hands and told me to hold it straight.

 I still fail to follow that last piece of advice on a regular basis (thank God for the crop tool).
 It took me until I was sixteen to save up for my first digital body, I bought it at a SkyTrain Station in Vancouver on my way to Nicaragua.
 The addictive force that has compelled me to give up sleep, time and money, move to the big city.
-After completing a marketing degree at the University of British Columbia, I made it my job.
+While completing my degree at the University of British Columbia, I made it my job.
 I couldn’t be happier.

 My younger brother is now in possession of that first camera.
 I hope it serves him as well as it served me.